-AWS is a popular choice for healthcare software enterprises for a reason.
+Amazon Web Services (AWS) is a popular choice for startups, health providers, and healthcare software vendors for a reason.
 As one of the largest HIPAA-compatible cloud vendors, AWS is both scalable and has the appropriate security infrastructure needed for healthcare solutions to stay HIPAA compliant.
 But there’s an important caveat: while AWS can be made HIPAA compliant, it does not meet HIPAA security standards out of the box.

 Amazon AWS operates on a shared responsibility model, meaning that it provides physical security for the cloud (data centers, etc.) and provides a Business Associate Agreement (BAA), while the user is responsible for determining and setting the necessary security controls and policies in the cloud.
 Overlooking this second piece means all your ePHI may not be in compliance with HIPAA — and your organization may be vulnerable to breaches and potential HIPAA penalties.
 Policies must be set for all containers, packages, and services, as well for each of your assets, in order to avoid HIPAA compliance issues.

 Mistake #2: Not taking inventory of your system to determine which parts contain ePHI.

 This is a common-sense step that, nonetheless, is easy to overlook.
 There are 18 key identifiers for data that is considered ePHI.
 Important dates like date of birth and date of admission, geographical information, IP addresses, treatment plan, and patient photographs are among the data deemed protected by HIPAA, and leaving any of it exposed is a HIPAA compliance issue that can result in heavy fines for your organization.